1250 Albany Avenue

 The Albany Branch works in partnership with various area civic and cultural institutions from the neighboring Artists’ Collective and the Upper Albany Main Street.
 Indeed, the library functions as a primary and critical meeting space for many neighborhood-based agencies and associations.
 The Upper Albany NRZ and the Upper Albany Neighborhood Collaborative use the community space for their regular meetings.

 The Albany Branch Library endeavors daily to maintain its role as one of Albany Avenue’s most vital resources.
-The Library is open 31 hours a week, including Thursday evenings until 7:30 P.M. and Saturdays.
+The Library is open 33 hours a week.
 For youth, the branch offers a children’s area, a student area with a young adult readers’ section, and targeted programming for teens.
 The branch participates in the free Summer Lunch Program, which served over 8,000 lunches throughout the Hartford Public Library system in 2009.
 The branch has aggressively sought to increase its numbers of adult users through increasing civic involvements, collaborations and outreach services.
 Adults visit the branch to use the public computers, enroll in computer classes, and to borrow popular fiction.
 The library participates in voter registration and actively encourages adult library card applicants to register.